Part of the IoT & Hardware category.

 | MicroPython MCP Bridge | — | Python | — | ~5 |

-New in April 2026 — an MCP bridge server allowing direct code execution from an LLM on any board running MicroPython (ESP32, RP2040, etc.) via USB Serial or WebREPL.
+An MCP bridge server allowing direct code execution from an LLM on any board running MicroPython (ESP32, RP2040, etc.) via USB Serial or WebREPL.
 Compatible with Claude Desktop, VS Code Codex, Copilot, and Antigravity.
-This fills an important gap — MicroPython runs on far more boards than ESP-IDF, making MCP accessible to a broader embedded audience.

 solnera/esp32-mcpserver